zavvy logo

 So clearly, offering employees the opportunity to stay fit and healthy is far more than a retention tactic: this could prolong life.

-Along with access to health insurance, we're also seeing a surge in healthcare technologies such as telemedicine services, remote diagnostics, wearable devices, and apps prompting employees to stand up and move around regularly.
+Along with access to health insurance, we're also seeing a surge in healthcare technologies such as telemedicine services, remote diagnostics, EMR software, wearable devices, and apps prompting employees to stand up and move around regularly.

 Online gym memberships are a suitable alternative to the on-site corporate gyms that have been popular in the past.